 The meeting’s highly participatory approach provided a deeper understanding of the varied perspectives and experiences amongst the regional groups, as well as strengthening peer-to-peer exchange among a broadened network of actors.
 For instance, Consejería CAMEX Oxlajuj Ix in Guatemala noted the importance of working regionally, as many places in Central America are simultaneously countries of origin, transit, destination and return, and the issues faced are often similar.
 There was also a chance for CSO representatives from Nepal to ask counterparts from Benin about their direct experiences and the practicalities of engaging with public authorities in this context.

 On the third day, attention shifted to possible mechanisms for translating policy recommendations into practice.
 Participants discussed the potential role of CSOs in ensuring that the final Global Compact on Migration reflects the needs and vulnerabilities of migrants.
-They also deliberated the upcoming “Global Findings on Human Rights of Migrants, Human Trafficking and Domestic Labour Migration” document, which has been developed based on input received from the five regional Rights of Migrants in Action conferences held during 2016-2017.
+They also deliberated the “Global Findings on Human Rights of Migrants, Human Trafficking and Domestic Labour Migration” document, which was been developed based on input received from the five regional Rights of Migrants in Action conferences held during 2016-2017.